Sukiyaki (song): Cultural significance

 The song spent three weeks at the top of the American Billboard charts in June 1963.
 It has been described as a metaphor for the emerging post-World War II global expansion of Japan onto the world scene.

 English title

-In Anglophone countries, the song is best known under the alternative title "Sukiyaki", the name of a Japanese hot-pot dish with cooked beef.
+In Anglophone countries, the song is best known under the alternative title "Sukiyaki", the name of a Japanese hot pot dish with cooked beef.
 The word sukiyaki does not appear in the song's lyrics, nor does it have any connection to them; it was used only because it was short, catchy, recognizably Japanese, and more familiar to English speakers.
-A Newsweek columnist compared this re-titling to issuing "Moon River" in Japan under the title "Beef Stew".
+A Newsweek columnist compared this renaming to issuing "Moon River" in Japan under the title "Beef Stew".

 Well-known English-language cover versions with altogether different lyrics often go by the alternative name or something completely different, including "My First Lonely Night" by Jewel Akens in 1966, and "Sukiyaki" by A Taste of Honey in 1980 (see below).
 The song has also been recorded in other languages.